dendronhq/dendron-docs/vault/etc.cli.md

 ### sync_assets

-Re-built static HTML used in plugin
+Re-built static HTML used in plugin and sync them to plugin

 ### prep_plugin